 Displays the oldest recovery data sets.
-For example, if you specify /OLDEST=2, the SHOW RECOVERY_DATA command displays the two oldest recovery data sets.
+For example, if you specify /OLDEST=2, the SHOW RECOVERY\DATA command displays the two oldest recovery data sets.
 If you do not specify a number with this qualifier, the default value is 1.

 Selects recovery data sets located on a privately mounted system disk.
-By default, this utility searches the currently booted system disk for recovery data sets.
+By default, PCSI searches the currently booted system disk for recovery data sets.

-- PCSI\$SYSDEVICE must specify the physical disk name of the target system disk.
-This disk must be mounted and allocated to the process executing the PRODUCT command. - PCSI\$SPECIFIC must point to a system root on PCSI\$SYSDEVICE.
+• PCSI\$SYSDEVICE must specify the physical disk name of the target system disk.
+This disk must be mounted and allocated to the process executing the PRODUCT command.

+PCSI SHOW RECOVERY\DATA

+• PCSI\$SPECIFIC must point to a system root on PCSI\$SYSDEVICE.
 It must be defined in the following form, where x is a valid system root: